 Help care for a wild animal and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, certificate and glossy photo.
 Plus, you'll also receive our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.

-Funds from your adoption will support our work at Sangha Lodge in the Central African Republic.
+Funds from your adoption will support our work at Sangha Pangolin Project in the Central African Republic.
 The lodge is working to help wildlife in need, caring for animals and supporting the community.
 Your adoption will also support our ongoing camapign to raise awareness of the plight of wild pangolins, plus investigations into illegal poaching and the illicit trade in pangolin by-products.
 You can help ensure the future of wild pangolins by adopting Pangi below.